 The Seven’s focus is on the outside world.
 The Seven knows that if his or her mind isn’t sufficiently distracted, it will turn against itself.
 To prevent themselves from overthinking and to escape boredom, they make sure to keep themselves busy with something outside themselves.

-Sevens dislike introspection and rumination because they believe it will distract them from taking action and living their life to the fullest.
+Sevens dislike introspection and rumination.
+They believe it will distract them from taking action and living their life to the fullest.

-Sevens always appear extremely energetic and engaged.
+Sevens always appear extraordinarily energetic and very engaged.
 They always have some exciting plans to look forward to.
 They seem to like what they do and get pleasure from it.

 Not only can Sevens do many things well, but they are also very creative.
-Innovation often comes from diverse areas and cultures when they all intersect in a unique way, and with the Seven’s generalist approach, they eventually accumulate enough knowledge and experience to come up with something new.
+Innovation often comes from diverse areas and cultures when they all intersect in a unique way.
+Thanks to Sevens’ generalist approach, people with this personality type eventually accumulate enough knowledge and experience to come up with something new.

 Jack of all trades, master of none.